Search underway for tractor-trailer that struck state trooper on I-495 in Hopkinton

 The trooper was taken to UMass Medical Center in Worcester after suffering non-life-threatening injuries to his arms and hands.

-Dashcam video from the disabled truck showed the tractor-trailer in question rumble by in the right lane without stopping
+Dashcam video from the disabled truck showed the tractor-trailer rumble by in the right lane without stopping.

 Police are asking the public to be on the lookout for the driver of a possible Freightliner truck with a blue cab and white trailer.